-As the direct applicant and recipient of NSGP funding, the SAA is required to have a Unique Entity Identifier (UEI) number and be registered in the System for Award Management (SAM) and must maintain the currency of the SAA's information in SAM until the SAA submits the final financial report required under the award or receives final payment, whichever is later.
+As the direct applicant and recipient of NSGP funding, the SAA is required to have a Unique Entity maintain the currency of the 'AA's information in SAM until the SAA submits the final financial report required under the award or receives final payment, whichever is later.
 First tier subrecipients, including nonprofit organizations under the NSGP, will only be required to register in SAM.gov to obtain the UEI, but will not be required to maintain an active registration in SAM.gov.
 Further guidance on obtaining a UEI in SAM.gov can be found at GSA UEI Update and here SAM.gov Update.